Jennifer Warwick

 Training, qualifications & experience

-I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP).
+I am an Accredited Member of the British Association for Counselling and Psychotherapy (BACP).

-I have a specialised focus on neurodivergence in families, which includes formal and self-diagnosed autism or ADHD, as well as LGBTQ identities.
+I have a specialised focus on neurodivergence in families, supporting those with formal and self-identified autism or ADHD, as well as LGBTQ+ identities.
+My approach is neurodivergent and LGBTQ+ affirming, and I welcome clients from all backgrounds, cultures, and identities.

 Qualifications: